Looking for a Great Internship?

 “The Movieguide® internship was the greatest opportunity I’ve ever gotten.
 I learned so much about the media industry in a safe and biblical environment.”

 - Length of Internship: Duration 8-12 weeks.
 We are flexible with school schedules therefore do not set rigid start and finish dates.

-- Transportation: Los Angeles is very spread out, it is recommended to have a car.
+- Transportation: Los Angeles is very spread out, it is required you have a car.

 - Experience: Each month we will have a day to take you to a new site in Hollywood to help you submerse yourself.
-Interns learn how to improve writing and editing and how Interns may have the ability to attend a premiere or press junket.
+Interns learn how to improve writing and editing.
+Interns may have the opportunity to attend a premiere or press junket.

 - Mentors: Interns have a mentor relationship with Dr. Ted Baehr, other Movieguide staff members and possible opportunities to create industry relationships.
 Interns meet with mentors in different fields to give them daily tasks.
 Dr. Ted Baehr outlines a recommended educational career path and student interns are encouraged to pursue college level classes.

 - Pay: Internships are unpaid and can count towards a college credit.
 Since the internship is part time, some interns do freelance work or get a part time job to assist with living cost.